-Influenza is quite different from the common cold.
-And it's much more debilitating.
-However, it often starts off in much the same way, as your symptoms demonstrate how your body is mounting its defence.
+Influenza, SARS and corona virus are quite different from the common cold.
+And they’re much more debilitating.
+However, they both often start in the same way, as your symptoms demonstrate how your body is mounting its defence.

-Like the common cold, it is spread as a virus, so antibiotics have no effect on it.
+Like the common cold, they are spread as a virus, so antibiotics have no effect on them.

 Man Behind Glass © Vvo Dreamstime.com – Depression Photo

-In case you haven’t realised it yet, this site aims to explain how Chinese medicine works in English.
+In case you haven’t realised it yet, this site aims to explain in English how Chinese medicine works.
 You might wonder what Chinese medicine has to offer, when Western medicine has been investigating this virus and what to do about it for many years.

 Well, just remember that Chinese medicine has been going for 3000 years at least.
 It has used very different ways to understand and explain illness, and what to do about it.